 This is not every piece of paperwork that’s ever been produced by your company.
 This is documentation, guidelines and items related to your brand and it’s identity.

-Here’s a quick checklist to help you to pull together the relevant files for your Brand Audit, but as a side note, if you have a Brand Guidelines document, 90% of the following list should be covered in there.
+Here’s a quick brand audit checklist to help you to pull together the relevant files for your Brand Audit, but as a side note, if you have a Brand Guidelines document, 90% of the following list should be covered in there.

 Tone of Voice